-Kit Reed's short story collection, "What Wolves Know" (PS Publishing, Spring 2011), includes stories originally published in venues ranging from Asimov's SF to the Kenyon Review and the Yale Review.
-Her novels, Enclave (called "a gripping dystopian thriller" in a starred review in Publishers Weekly), The Baby Merchant and Thinner Than Thou a winner of the A.L.A.
-Alex Award, and her collection, Dogs of Truth, are available in trade paperback.
+Kit Reed's retrospective short story collection, The Story Until Now: A Great Big Book of Stories (Wesleyan, 2013; "a must-have for both those new to Reed and those who have been following her work for decades" according to Publishers Weekly), includes stories originally published in venues ranging from Asimov's SF and Omni to the Kenyon Review and the Yale Review.
+Her novels include Mormama ("Unflaggingly smart, inventive, and weirdly, brusquely funny" sayd Peter Straub), Enclave (called "a gripping dystopian thriller" in a starred review in Publishers Weekly), The Baby Merchant, and Thinner Than Thou, a winner of the A.L.A.
+Alex Award.

 The New York Times Book Review has this to say about her work: "Most of these stories shine with the incisive edginess of brilliant cartoons... they are less fantastic than visionary."